affinidi/affinidi-sdjwt-dart/doc/api_reference.md

 ## Verification

-- `SdJwtVerifierOutput` - Contains the result of verification
+- `selective_disclosure_jwtVerifierOutput` - Contains the result of verification
   - `isVerified` - Whether the SD-JWT was successfully verified
   - `isKbJwtVerified` - Whether key binding JWT was verified